 Want to go places with a guitar you love without worry?
 The Alameda FE200 is calling you.

-Surf Guitars, Reverb afficianados - have we got the pedal for you!
+Surf Guitarists, Reverb afficianados - have we got the pedal for you!

 There's nothing like the crazy reverb drip of a 6G15 style outboard Reverb; it's the defining tone of surf guitar.